Tag

 Final Fantasy XIV Online

-The only true MMORPG on this list is the underdog that came back from near death to take the crown from the once invincible World of Warcraft.
-Of course we’re talking about Final Fantasy XIV, the current gold standard for an online game reinventing itself and almost becoming too popular over time.
+The only true MMORPG on this list is the underdog that came back from near death to take the crown from the once invincible Of course we’re talking about Final Fantasy XIV, the current gold standard for an online game reinventing itself and almost becoming too popular over time.
 Not many people were around to experience the original version of the game, but the revival of this struggling MMO is very well documented and needs not be repeated here.

 The point is, it is at the top of its game now and shows no signs of dropping in quality.
 What’s most impressive is you don’t need to be a Final Fantasy fan, or even a real MMO fan, to have a great experience.
 As an MMO, Final Fantasy XIV naturally encourages co-op play just like any other.
 You can run through the entire main story, which now spans almost a dozen expansions, plus all the raids and side activities.
 Basically, anything you can do in this game, you can do with your friends.